Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample2-backup-restore/sample2-backup-restore.md

 # Backup and Restore secrets

-This sample demonstrates how to backup and restore in Azure KeyVault.
+This sample demonstrates how to backup and restore in Azure Key Vault.
-To get started, you'll need a URI to an Azure KeyVault.
+To get started, you'll need a URI to an Azure Key Vault.

 ## Creating a SecretClient

-To create a new `SecretClient` to create, get, update, or delete secrets, you need the endpoint to an Azure KeyVault and credentials.
+To create a new `SecretClient` to create, get, update, or delete secrets, you need the endpoint to an Azure Key Vault and credentials.

-KeyVault Secrets client for C++ currently supports the `ClientSecretCredential` for authenticating.
+Key Vault Secrets client for C++ currently supports the `ClientSecretCredential` for authenticating.

 In the sample below, you can create a credential by setting the Tenant ID, Client ID and Client Secret as environment variables.